namin/lms-verify/README.md

 From a high-level regular expression matcher, written as a generic interpreter, generate low-level C code specialized to a specific regular expression.
 In each tested instance, the generated code is verified to be free of memory errors.
 This required very few, simple and generic annotations about loop invariants. ([code](src/test/scala/lms/verify/RegexTests.scala))

+Fun fact: the generic interpreter comes from C ([original code with hand-written ACSL annotations](src/out/re.c)), but was translated to Scala for the LMS tutorials as a small example of the common generative pattern of turning an interpreter into a compiler ([literate page](http://scala-lms.github.io/tutorials/regex.html)), and now the LMS backend switched to generating C.

 #### HTTP Parser

 We write a high-level HTTP parser, using a small staged parser combinator library, and generate low-level C code that validates an HTTP response.
 The generated code is verified to be free of memory and overflow errors. ([code](src/test/scala/lms/verify/ParserTests.scala))

+### Case Studies in Progress

+#### Generic Sorting
+studies functional correctness, using type classes and other staging-time abstractions to be explicit about generic requirements and parametric by default.
+Principled generative programming and verification FTW. ([code](src/test/scala/lms/verify/SortingTests.scala))

+#### Linear Algebra
+studies inferring low-level loop properties and custom staging-time abstractions with domain-specific knowledge of invariants.
+Invariants can be composed, customized by staging-time logic invariants, and inferred thanks to sharing and re-using source fragment between code and logic target. ([code](src/test/scala/lms/verify/SortingTests.scala))